Resikrys/S1-01-Herencia_polimorfisme/README.md

 Find information about initialization blocks and static blocks in Java.

+### LEVEL 2
+Create a class "Car" with the attributes: make, model, and horsepower.
+The make must be final static, the model static, and the horsepower final.
+Demonstrate the difference between the three.
+Are there any that can be initialized in the class constructor?

+Add two methods to the class "Car".
+A static method called brake() and a non-static method called accelerate().
+The accelerate method should output to the console:
+“The vehicle is accelerating” and the brake() method should output: “The vehicle is braking”.

+Demonstrate how to invoke the static and non-static methods from the main() of the main class.

 ### TECHNOLOGIES
 | Paquete             | Versión    | Descripción                                       |
 |---------------------|------------|---------------------------------------------------|